uhlerlab/image2reg/README.md

 ## Reproducing the paper results
 The following description summarizes the steps to reproduce the results presented in the paper.
 To avoid long-run times (due to e.g. the large-scale screen to identify impactful gene perturbations), intermediate results can be downloaded from the referenced data resources mentioned above.

+*Note that, computation time to rerun all experiments and analyses described in the paper exceeded 4 days on the used hardware setup.*

 ### 1. Data preprocessing

 #### 1.1.
 Imaging data from Rohban et al.